DS-BootCamp-DSI-Columbia/AY2017-2018-Winter-Collaboratory/Bootcamp-materials/Self-Pre-Assessement.md

 ##Self-assessment

+The following questions are for you to assess whether you have adequate working knowledge of Python, math, probability to benefit from this boot camp.

 ### Basics of Python

 1. In python, which is the correct operator for taking the ``y``th power of ``X``? <br />